bagisto/bagisto-docs/src/getting-started/contribution-guide.md

 **Pint Tests (Code Formatting):**

 Pint is a PHP code style fixer that helps maintain consistent formatting across the codebase.
-It automatically applies standards like PSR-2 and PSR-12, making your code cleaner and easier to review.
+Bagisto uses Pint's `laravel` preset, configured in `pint.json`, which builds on PSR-12.
 Before committing, run Pint to ensure your changes follow the project's coding standards.

 ```bash
 # Check code formatting